 Going into a McDonald’s and ordering a meal absent of any farmyard critter feels unsettling .
 Like going into Jiffy Lube and asking for a colonoscopy.
+Take a deep dive into Mcdonalds menu prices to see if you’re getting a good value.
 Yet we Canadians are being treated (aka Guinea Pigged) to a couple of brand spankin’ new Signature McWraps from the house that Ronald built.
 Filling, tasty with need of very little tweaking, you can pick one up for $4.39 or in a combo with a fries and drink ($7.60 for a medium combo).
 While ordering a veggie wrap might make you feel healthier, here’s the tale of the tape when put up against Mickey D’s signature burger: The Santa Fe Signature McWrap contains 490 calories, 24 grams of fat, 56 grams of carbohydrates, 980 mg of sodium, 8 grams of fibre and 15 grams of protein vs Big Mac’s 540 calories, 29 grams of fat, 44 grams of carbohydrates, 1,020 mg of sodium, 3 grams of fibre and 24 grams of protein.
 Sure, they’re not going to get too many Jenny Craig kudos, but these new wraps do provide a much needed vegetarian option in one of the fasted growing categories within the fast food industry.
 The Mediterranean: Loaded with fresh tomatoes, cucumbers, red onions, shredded lettuce and feta cheese, topped with roasted garlic hummus and feta sauce, all wrapped in a warm whole wheat soft-shell tortilla.
 Tweaks: Black olive option?
 Don’t be so stingy on the hummus yo.
 Lose the lemony crunchy strips adorning the wrap.
 Too much bite.
 B+ The Santa Fe: Bursting with fresh tomatoes, red onions, shredded lettuce, fire roasted corn & black beans, with crispy tortilla strips.
 Topped with monterey and cheddar cheese, with chili lime glaze and southwest sauce – all wrapped in a warm whole wheat soft-shell tortilla.
 Tweaks: As the description attests, this wrap has a lot going on and it works, on all levels.
 Messy, filling, spicy, with some residual heat, this is a damn tasty wrap.
 A- In a fast food landscape barren of meatless alternatives, these new Veggie McWraps certainly do offer a delicious, flavorful option for hungry, fast food fans looking to feel a little less guilty, but much more happy with their choice.
 I wholeheartedly recommend both even to the most loyal of burger fanatics.
 Ps: You can add chicken and/or bacon for extra $$$ (Ain’t I a stinker?)
 The following two tabs change content below.BioLatest Posts Andy Latest posts by Andy (see all) Say Whaaaaat?
 McRib Won’t See National Roll Out. - November 20, 2013 Quick Bite: McDonald’s New Veggie McWraps - August 29, 2013 Quick Bite: Lay’s Canada “Do Us A Flavor” Finalists. - August 1, 2013 3 Responses dagrappler September 2nd, 2013 Nearly $8 for a meal that doesn’t have any meat in it, I suppose to add chicken would make it around $10.
 Making something completely out of vegetables should make it CHEAPER and not more expensive.
 I’ll pass… Reply Einstein September 23rd, 2013 Dagrappler-if you r so concerned about the money why don’t you just order it without fries and a drink?
 Sounds a lot smarter then whining about the cost of all the add-ons.
 I suspect losing the extras (as well as your negative attitude) would be beneficial to your health.
 Reply Einstein September 23rd, 2013 Dagrappler-if you r so concerned about the money why don’t you just order it without fries and a drink?
 Sounds a lot smarter then whining about the cost of all the add-ons.
 I suspect losing the extras (as well as your negative attitude) would be beneficial to your health.
 Reply Leave a Reply Cancel Reply Your email address will not be published.CommentName* Email* Website Current [email protected]* Leave this field empty Notify me of follow-up comments by email.
 Notify me of new posts by email.